bobev18/ruby-chess/README.markdown

 Notes:
  - board_state will be Hash for all squares on the board, which contain figures, the rest will be nil

+Ideas:
+ - what if the squares of the board are objects?
+They will have property as in check and how may hits are upon it.